opensauceryafrica/typescript-soc-graphql-api-template/readme.md

 ## Spinning up

-For each service, all you need is to add the requried environment variables into an `.env` file and execute `yarn dev`.
+All you need is to add the requried environment variables into an `.env` file and execute `yarn dev`.

-You can also execute a specific service (module) from within the main workspace using `make -B <service-name>`.
-For example `make -B auth` will execute the auth service.

 ## Resources on gql